BlueByteSystemsInc/PDMShell/src/MKDIR.md

 ---
 description: Creates a new vault folder.
-title: MKDIR Command | PDMShell | SOLIDWORKS PDM
+title: mkdir Command | PDMShell | SOLIDWORKS PDM
 ---
-# MKDIR Command
+# mkdir
 ## Description
 Creates a new folder.